Conrad Poole: Political career

 In 2007, he was elected a ward councillor for the Independent Democrats.
 As a member of the Independent Democrats, he served as chairperson in all three (municipal, provincial and national) of the party's political structures.
 He has received several awards from the Independent Democrats.
 He joined the Democratic Alliance in 2010, and the party appointed him as Drakenstein constituency chair.

 In 2011, he was elected Deputy Mayor of the Drakenstein Local Municipality.
 He served alongside Mayor Gesie van Deventer until Van Deventer resigned in 2016 to accept the position of Mayor of Stellenbosch Local Municipality.
 Poole served as acting Mayor from 11 May 2016 until he was officially elected and sworn in as Mayor on 16 May 2016 at a special council meeting at the Huguenot Community Hall.
 Gert Combrink succeeded him as Deputy Mayor.

 In August 2016, he won re-election as Mayor of the Drakenstein Local Municipality as the Democratic Alliance increased its seat total in the municipality.

 Poole was elected to the DA's provincial executive committee as an additional member.

 On 3 September 2021, Poole was nominated as the DA's mayoral candidate for the Drakenstein for a second term ahead of the election on 1 November.
 The DA retained control of the municipality, with a decrease in support.
 On 15 November 2021, Poole was re-elected as mayor.

+Facing allegations of corruption, Poole was removed in a motion of no confidence during a council meeting on 28 February 2024.

+Shortly afterwards, Poole resigned from the Drakenstein council as the DA selected him to fill the casual vacancy that arose in the Western Cape Provincial Parliament when former DA MPP Dan Plato resigned to join the People's Movement for Change.
+Poole was sworn in as a Member of the Provincial Parliament on 6 March 2024.

+On 25 March 2024, the DA revealed their candidate lists and Poole was revealed to be a parliamentary candidate for the party for the general elections on 29 May 2024.
+He was ranked 30th on the DA's national list, which guarantees him a seat in parliament after the election.
+Poole was elected to the National Assembly of South Africa at the election.